algorand/pyteal/docs/state.rst

    # replace 2 bytes starting from the 0'th byte  by `Ne` in the box named `wordleBox`
    App.box_replace(Bytes("wordleBox"), Int(0), Bytes("Ne"))

-For :any:`App.box_put`, it writes the full content to a pre-existing box.
+:any:`App.box_put` writes the full contents to a pre-existing box.
 The first argument is the box name to write to, and the second argument is the full content.
 For example: